 Before you mass-delete emails, take a moment to consider a few important points:

 - Check for critical info: Scan for any password reset messages, two-factor codes, license keys, or legal documents you might need.
-Often, old emails contain login links or personal information.
-Make sure you won’t lose access to other services by deleting these emails.
+Old emails often contain login links or personal information.

 - Deleting vs. archiving: Gmail offers archive and delete options.

-- Archiving an email removes it from your inbox but keeps it in All Mail (so it’s still searchable and retrievable).
+- Archiving an email removes it from your inbox but keeps it in All Mail (still searchable and retrievable).

-- Deleting an email moves it to Trash and ultimately removes it after 30 days.
+- Deleting an email moves it to Trash and permanently removes it after 30 days.

-- All mail vs. inbox: In Gmail’s web interface, the All Mail view includes all emails in your account (Inbox, Sent, Drafts, everything except Spam and Trash).
-When we say “delete all emails,” we’ll be working in the All Mail folder to ensure every message gets removed.
+- All mail vs. inbox: The All Mail view includes all emails in your account (Inbox, Sent, Drafts, everything except Spam and Trash).
+When we say "delete all emails," we'll be working in All Mail to ensure every message gets removed.

 How to delete all emails on Gmail on the web